 The reasoning for buying stocks was that the S&P500 was down 7.8% at the time and my portfolio was up 10.5% for a 18.3% outperformance.
 If the markets rallied, I would significantly lose outperformance.
 With a 50% allocation in stocks, the markets would have to go down 21% for me to start losing money in the portfolio.
 On the flip side, the markets would have to rally over 36.6% for me to start underperforming the markets with a 50/50 allocation.
 But if that’s the case, I don’t mind at all.

 A 50% allocation in cash (not bonds) with the rest in equities is pretty conservative.
 It basically says, “There’s a lot of uncertainty out there and I don’t have much conviction and want to play it safe.”
 I’m usually 70-85% equities on average and the rest bonds/stocks.
 I realize I will never get super rich being up just 10-15% a year, but with the 10-year yield at only 2%, I’ve decided that 10% is my hurdle rate of return for practically all asset classes.

 I believe in stocks for the long term, especially as the world’s largest central banks continue to print money.
 The real question is whether we can use our ever devaluing cash to buy stocks and real assets quick enough!
-My gut says that the bull market is not back, and that if we can return 10% in 2012, that will be another homerun!
+When I first wrote this post, my gut said that the bull market is not back, and that if we can return 10% in 2012, that will be another home run!